 By Teresa G. D’vall

-While the country heaves a collective sigh of grief over this week’s tragedy in Florida, know this:
+While the country heaves a collective sigh of grief over the Parkland tragedy in Florida, know this:

 School shooters are created over a lifetime, not in a single instance.

 As a survivor of domestic violence and Mom of six I warn you, with dreadful certainty, that one of my kids may end up killing yours because violence in the home gives impetus to apathy; and is contagious.

 I have been trying to get counseling for my aggressive children since August of 2017 and have encountered one roadblock after another.
 The reason why should incite you.

 A recent article by CNN describing the Florida shooter’s history of violence as a youth and failed attempts to get help infuriated me.